charlottelee8086-ui/nlm-gene-normalization/README.md

 | Development | 90 | 2,518 |
 | Official test | 100 | 2,729 |

-The official test set was kept separate from development experiments.
+And kept the official test separate from development experiments.

 ## Main full-test results